 We often hear that having plants indoors makes us healthier, happier, and more productive — but how much of that is actually backed by science?
 In my review “Benefits of Using Plants in Indoor Environments: Exploring Common Research Gaps” (published in Architecture, 2021), I took a close look at what the research really shows about plants inside buildings.
 I reviewed 31 studies and found that researchers use a wide mix of parameters and metrics to assess plant effects, but without much alignment or consistency between them.
 Spoiler: the results are far from consistent.

 Many studies claim that plants clean the air, regulate indoor climate, or even reduce stress.
 But when you dig deeper, you find that a lot of experiments are done in sealed chambers, not in the kinds of spaces we actually live and work in.
-Details like what species were used, how many plants were tested, or what conditions they grew in are often missing.
-Without that kind of information, it’s hard to compare results — and even harder to draw solid conclusions about what really works.
+Important information like what species were used, the plant maturity, how many plants were tested, or what conditions the plants grew in are often missing.
+Without that kind of information, it’s hard to compare results – and even harder to draw solid conclusions about what really works.

 Based on: